Meta-chan/HellTexter/README.md

 Shalt thou not fear the risk of summoning dã̤͔̚eḿ̡̖̏҃o̥̙҆҆͡ṅs̹̯̈́̍͡ by typing, beest thou in proper repo.

 The program requires no installation.
-Build it with `build.sh`, start with `helltexter.exe` and stop with `uninstall.exe`.
+Build it with `build.bat`, start with `helltexter.exe` and stop with `uninstall.exe`.

 Happy summoning.